-Free in-town trail groomed by Stowe Nordic.
+This winter Mayo will be only groomed periodically when snow conditions permit so keep an eye on our website and catch a few laps of this beautiful trail when it is freshly groomed.
 3km (1.8mi) loop of rolling terrain with beautiful views of Stowe and the Worcester mountains.
-Try a few laps as a morning or after-work workout, or hop across Mayo Farm Rd and ski across the new bridge to the Rec Path trails connecting you to 8-10 more miles of free groomed skiing either in towards town or out along the river.
+Then hop across Mayo Farm road and ski across the new bridge to the Rec Path trails connecting you to 8-10 more miles of free groomed skiing either in towards town or out along the river.
 Mayo Farm is a ski specific trail so no walkers or dogs are permitted.

 A Stowe Land Trust property, Kirchner features over 4 miles of trails climbing as high as 1635’, including a number of winter only trails that ski very well.
 It is a good location to ski with your dog.
 Be sure to check out the sugarhouse 1/3 mile from the trailhead.
 Beginners should take care, but intermediate skiers will have a blast with a little fresh snow.

-Reopening after a long hiatus this winter with a modest size, but very nice network of groomed trails and a cozy XC Center to warm up in before or after you ski.
+We are hoping Edson Hill will resume grooming and be open again this winter – a modest size, but very nice network of groomed trails and a cozy XC Center to warm up in before or after you ski.
 Trail fee is required (if the XC center is not staffed please pay at the main Manor building).